MarkosF/Pawn-WotLK-Fix/README.md

 - **Item comparison and upgrade arrows** in tooltips.
 - **Customizable stat weights** ("scales").
 - **Works on Wrath Classic 3.3.5a.**
-- **Percentages work now!** Item tooltips show upgrade/downgrade percentages just like retail.
+- **Percentages work now!** Item tooltips show upgrade percentages just like retail.
 - No more retail-only errors or missing functions.

 ---